cestlaz/cestlaz.github.com/_drafts/hacking-sessions-4.md

 When you know you have the kids all term, you don't have to worry about a bad day on your part or on the students.
-They'll be back tomorrow and you can win them back.
+They'll be back tomorrow.
+Meeting with people every day makes it much easier to develop connections.

 In a once a week voluntary program you have to be more careful.

 ####We can't count on work over the week

 I'm hoping that once we get a little further along the hackers will want to work on projects over the week.
 That said, we know that Hacking Sessions is extra curricular so when the hackers have big assignments, SAT exams and the like, we have to take a back seat.

 So, the default for a Saturday program is that it's a partial restart every week.
-That's tough.
+That's a challenge.

 ####Communication is tough